High-Capacity Kayak Racks

 By orienting the kayaks on their side, stacker kayaks provide maximum space efficiency.
 While you can only fit up to 2 kayaks on your roof with a horizontal kayak rack, you can fit up to 4 with a stacker rack.

 For those who need to haul more than 2 kayaks, a vertical kayak rack is the perfect option.
-No other type of kayak racks can support such a high capacity.
+No other type of kayak rack can support such a high capacity.

 Disadvantages of Stacker Kayak Racks